ietf-wg-cellar/matroska-specification/tagging.md

 # Tagging

 When a `SimpleTag` is nested within another `SimpleTag`, the nested `SimpleTag` becomes an attribute of its parent `SimpleTag`.
-For instance, if you wanted to store the dates that a singer used certain addresses for, that singer being the lead singer for a track that included multiple bands simultaneously, then your `SimpleTag` tree would look something like this:
+For instance, if you wanted to store the dates that a singer started being the lead performer, then your `SimpleTag` tree would look something like this:

 * Targets